mybooking-es/mybooking-wp-plugin/readme.txt

 == Description ==

-Mybooking reservation engine WordPress plugin.
+Mybooking Reservation Engine WordPress plugin.
 Build a reservation engine connected to your mybooking account.

 Mybooking plugin can be used to create reservation engine for: